DEFINITION

 If catalog records are being created within a single institution,

-it may seem redundant to record repository and geographic
+it may seem redundant to record repository or geographic

 location for every catalog record.
 However, this information